Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 ## Reflection on the Gray-Scott model

-In contrast to using a particle simulator, our Jupyter Notebook demo probably produced an animation of Turing patterns in under a minute on your computer.
+In contrast to our particle-based simulator, the Gray-Scott model produced an animation of Turing patterns in under a minute on a laptop.
+We show the results of this model in the videos that follow; throughout these animations, we use the parameters <em>d</em><sub><em>A</em></sub> = 1.0, <em>d</em><sub><em>B</em></sub> = 0.5, and *r* = 1.

-Click on the following animation to see an animation of the Gray-Scott model using the parameters *f* = 0.034 and *k* = 0.095.
+Our first video shows an animation of the Gray-Scott model using the parameters *f* = 0.034 and *k* = 0.095.
+We use the same initial configuration of the automaton that we used in the diffusion example, in which a cluster of *B* particles are found at the middle of a board full of *A* particles.

 [![image-center](../assets/images/600px/gray-scott_movie_first_frame.png){: .align-center}](../assets/images/gray-scott_movie.gif)

-If we expand the size of the simulation and add new predator locations to the grid, then the patterns become more complex as they intersect.
+If we expand the size of the simulation and add multiple clusters of predators to the automaton, then the patterns become more complex as they intersect.

 [![image-center](../assets/images/600px/gray-scott_multiple_predators_first_frame.png){: .align-center}](../assets/images/gray-scott_multiple_predators.gif)

-If we keep the feed rate constant and tweak the kill rate ever so slightly to *k* = 0.097, then the patterns change significantly into spots.
+If we keep the feed rate constant and increase the kill rate slightly to *k* = 0.097, then the patterns change significantly into spots.

 [![image-center](../assets/images/600px/gray-scott_f34_k63_first_frame.png){: .align-center}](../assets/images/gray-scott_f34_k63.gif)
 {: style="font-size: medium;"}

-If we make the prey a little happier as well, raising  *f* to 0.038 and *k* to 0.099, then we have a different striped pattern.
+If we make the prey a little happier as well, increasing  *f* to 0.038 and *k* to 0.099, then we have a different striped pattern.

 [![image-center](../assets/images/600px/gray-scott_f38_k61_first_frame.png){: .align-center}](../assets/images/gray-scott_f38_k61.gif)
 {: style="font-size: medium;"}

-And if we raise *f* to 0.042 and *k* to 0.101, then again we see a spot pattern.
+And if we increase *f* to 0.042 and *k* to 0.101, then again we see spots.

 [![image-center](../assets/images/600px/gray-scott_f42_k59_first_frame.png){: .align-center}](../assets/images/gray-scott_f42_k59.gif)
 {: style="font-size: medium;"}

-The point that we are making here is that very slight changes in our model's parameters can produce drastically different results in terms of the patterns that we witness.
-In this prologue's conclusion, we will say more about this and connect this observation back to our original motivation of patterns on animals' skin.
+The point is that very slight changes in our model's parameters can produce drastically different results in terms of the patterns that we witness.
+In this prologue's conclusion, we will connect this observation back to our original motivation of identifying the cause for animal skin patterns.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}